Oakminer AI

 Fallback Strategies

 We needed to create flows that addressed potential technology challenges.
-Issues like lag, hallucinations, and inaccuracies needed to be resolved with the help of UX.
+Issues like lag, hallucinations, and inaccuracies.
+Alerts should engage the users and keep them in the loop.

-The Save, Re-generate, Copy, and Feedback tools serve a dual purpose: they enhance user functionality and, with tracking, allow the product team to assess the AI's performance from the user’s perspective.
+Similarly, the Save, Re-generate, Copy, and Feedback tools serve a dual purpose: they enhance user functionality and, with tracking, allow the product team to assess the AI's performance and develop changes.

 Putting it all together

-It may not seem useful to “bake in” UI components in a product that changes daily, but, working with components made my work much easier.
-Setting up a style library based on Atomic Design concepts and evolving it to create increasingly complex components, helped the engineers feel more grounded when developing the UI.
-Not all states made it in in earlier iteration, but the growing library help the developers and myself move quickly and test internally and externally the validity of new UX ideas.
+Working with components made my work much easier.
+Setting up a style library based on Atomic Design concepts and evolving it to create increasingly complex components helped the engineers feel grounded when developing frontend.
+Not all states made it in to earlier iterations, but the growing library helped the developers and myself move quickly, test and validate our product.